Hugh Calveley: Breton civil war

 Along with many other Englishmen, the young Hugh Calveley served in Brittany, supporting Jean de Montfort's English-backed bid to become Duke of Brittany against the French-backed claimant, Charles de Blois, during the Breton War of Succession.

 An anonymous Breton poet's account of the Battle of the Thirty in 1351 has "Hue de Caverle" as a knight fighting on the English side (where he was defeated, captured, to be ransomed later).
 One estimate of the date of his knighthood is 1346, though documents from 1354 do not refer to him as a knight, and there is some evidence that he was not knighted until 1361.

 In 1354, Calveley was captain of the English-held fortress of Becherel.
 He planned a raid on the castle of Montmuran on 10 April, to capture Arnoul d'Audrehem, Marshal of France, who was a guest of the lady of Tinteniac.
 Bertrand du Guesclin, in one of the early highlights of his career, anticipated the attack, posting archers as sentries.
 When the sentries raised the alarm at Calveley's approach, both du Guesclin and d'Audrehem hurried to intercept.
 In the ensuing fight, Calveley was unhorsed by a knight named Enguerrand d'Hesdin, captured, and later ransomed.

 In 1359 Sir Robert Knolles and Calveley invaded the Rhône Valley.
 The city of Le Puy fell to them in July.
 The campaign ended when their way to Avignon was barred by the army of Thomas de la Marche, Deputy for Louis II, Duke of Bourbon, at which point both English commanders retreated.

+According to Fowler, Calverley captured Du Guesclin on the bridge of Juigné-sur-Sarthe in 1360.

+According to de Launay, in 1362, Calverley captured Du Guesclin during an attack on Juvigné*.
+This time; the ransom was 30000 ecus.
+(Two years later, a similar incident cost the unfortunate French nobleman one thousand pounds):

 At the Battle of Auray on 29 September 1364, Calveley had the command of the reserve division of the forces of Jean de Montfort, under the command of Sir John Chandos.
 Charles de Blois was killed at Auray, enabling Jean de Montfort to claim the Duchy without further conflict.